OpenEvalProject/evals/manuscripts/elife-74320/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/030qtrs05 Medical Research Council Integrative Epidemiology Unit, University of Bristol Bristol United Kingdom
+1. Medical Research Council Integrative Epidemiology Unit, University of Bristol Bristol United Kingdom ([ROR:030qtrs05](https://ror.org/030qtrs05))
-2. https://ror.org/0524sp257 Population Health Sciences, Bristol Medical School, University of Bristol, Barley House, Oakfield Grove Bristol United Kingdom
+2. Population Health Sciences, Bristol Medical School, University of Bristol, Barley House, Oakfield Grove Bristol United Kingdom ([ROR:0524sp257](https://ror.org/0524sp257))
-3. https://ror.org/01xtthb56 PROMENTA Research Centre, Department of Psychology, University of Oslo Oslo Norway
+3. PROMENTA Research Centre, Department of Psychology, University of Oslo Oslo Norway ([ROR:01xtthb56](https://ror.org/01xtthb56))
-4. https://ror.org/015rzvz05 Nic Waals Institute, Lovisenberg Diaconal Hospital Oslo Norway
+4. Nic Waals Institute, Lovisenberg Diaconal Hospital Oslo Norway ([ROR:015rzvz05](https://ror.org/015rzvz05))
-5. https://ror.org/046nvst19 Department of Mental Disorders, Norwegian Institute of Public Health Oslo Norway
+5. Department of Mental Disorders, Norwegian Institute of Public Health Oslo Norway ([ROR:046nvst19](https://ror.org/046nvst19))
-6. https://ror.org/00j9c2840 Norwegian Centre for Mental Disorders Research (NORMENT), Division of Mental Health and Addiction, Oslo University Hospital Oslo Norway
+6. Norwegian Centre for Mental Disorders Research (NORMENT), Division of Mental Health and Addiction, Oslo University Hospital Oslo Norway ([ROR:00j9c2840](https://ror.org/00j9c2840))
-7. https://ror.org/00j9c2840 Institute of Clinical Medicine, University of Oslo Oslo Norway
+7. Institute of Clinical Medicine, University of Oslo Oslo Norway ([ROR:00j9c2840](https://ror.org/00j9c2840))
-8. https://ror.org/046nvst19 Centre for Fertility and Health, Norwegian Institute of Public Health Oslo Norway
+8. Centre for Fertility and Health, Norwegian Institute of Public Health Oslo Norway ([ROR:046nvst19](https://ror.org/046nvst19))
-9. https://ror.org/03zga2b32 Center for Diabetes Research, Department of Clinical Science, University of Bergen Bergen Norway
+9. Center for Diabetes Research, Department of Clinical Science, University of Bergen Bergen Norway ([ROR:03zga2b32](https://ror.org/03zga2b32))
-10. https://ror.org/03zga2b32 Department of Clinical Science, University of Bergen Bergen Norway
+10. Department of Clinical Science, University of Bergen Bergen Norway ([ROR:03zga2b32](https://ror.org/03zga2b32))
-11. https://ror.org/03np4e098 Department of Medical Genetics, Haukeland University Hospital Bergen Norway
+11. Department of Medical Genetics, Haukeland University Hospital Bergen Norway ([ROR:03np4e098](https://ror.org/03np4e098))
-12. https://ror.org/03zga2b32 Mohn Center for Diabetes Precision Medicine, Department of Clinical Science, University of Bergen Bergen Norway
+12. Mohn Center for Diabetes Precision Medicine, Department of Clinical Science, University of Bergen Bergen Norway ([ROR:03zga2b32](https://ror.org/03zga2b32))
-13. https://ror.org/03np4e098 Children and Youth Clinic, Haukeland University Hospital Bergen Norway
+13. Children and Youth Clinic, Haukeland University Hospital Bergen Norway ([ROR:03np4e098](https://ror.org/03np4e098))
-14. https://ror.org/05xg72x27 K.G.
-Jebsen Center for Genetic Epidemiology, Department of Public Health and Nursing, NTNU, Norwegian University of Science and Technology Høgskoleringen Norway
+14. K.G.
+Jebsen Center for Genetic Epidemiology, Department of Public Health and Nursing, NTNU, Norwegian University of Science and Technology Høgskoleringen Norway ([ROR:05xg72x27](https://ror.org/05xg72x27))

 † Corresponding author

 ## Abstract

-Higher BMI in childhood is associated with emotional and behavioural problems, but these associations may not be causal.
-Results of previous genetic studies imply causal effects but may reflect influence of demography and the family environment.
-This study used data on 40,949 8-year-old children and their parents from the Norwegian Mother, Father and Child Cohort Study (MoBa) and Medical Birth Registry of Norway (MBRN).
+Background:Higher BMI in childhood is associated with emotional and behavioural problems, but these associations may not be causal.
+Results of previous genetic studies imply causal effects but may reflect influence of demography and the family environment.Methods:This study used data on 40,949 8-year-old children and their parents from the Norwegian Mother, Father and Child Cohort Study (MoBa) and Medical Birth Registry of Norway (MBRN).
 We investigated the impact of BMI on symptoms of depression, anxiety, and attention-deficit hyperactivity disorder (ADHD) at age 8.
-We applied within-family Mendelian randomization, which accounts for familial effects by controlling for parental genotype.
-Within-family Mendelian randomization estimates using genetic variants associated with BMI in adults suggested that a child’s own BMI increased their depressive symptoms (per 5 kg/m 2 increase in BMI, beta = 0.26 S.D., CI = −0.01,0.52, p=0.06) and ADHD symptoms (beta = 0.38 S.D., CI = 0.09,0.63, p=0.009).
-These estimates also suggested maternal BMI, or related factors, may independently affect a child’s depressive symptoms (per 5 kg/m 2 increase in maternal BMI, beta = 0.11 S.D., CI:0.02,0.09, p=0.01).
+We applied within-family Mendelian randomization, which accounts for familial effects by controlling for parental genotype.Results:Within-family Mendelian randomization estimates using genetic variants associated with BMI in adults suggested that a child’s own BMI increased their depressive symptoms (per 5 kg/m2 increase in BMI, beta = 0.26 S.D., CI = −0.01,0.52, p=0.06) and ADHD symptoms (beta = 0.38 S.D., CI = 0.09,0.63, p=0.009).
+These estimates also suggested maternal BMI, or related factors, may independently affect a child’s depressive symptoms (per 5 kg/m2 increase in maternal BMI, beta = 0.11 S.D., CI:0.02,0.09, p=0.01).
 However, within-family Mendelian randomization using genetic variants associated with retrospectively-reported childhood body size did not support an impact of BMI on these outcomes.
-There was little evidence from any estimate that the parents’ BMI affected the child’s ADHD symptoms, or that the child’s or parents’ BMI affected the child’s anxiety symptoms.
-We found inconsistent evidence that a child’s BMI affected their depressive and ADHD symptoms, and little evidence that a child’s BMI affected their anxiety symptoms.
+There was little evidence from any estimate that the parents’ BMI affected the child’s ADHD symptoms, or that the child’s or parents’ BMI affected the child’s anxiety symptoms.Conclusions:We found inconsistent evidence that a child’s BMI affected their depressive and ADHD symptoms, and little evidence that a child’s BMI affected their anxiety symptoms.
 There was limited evidence of an influence of parents’ BMI.
-Genetic studies in samples of unrelated individuals, or using genetic variants associated with adult BMI, may have overestimated the causal effects of a child’s own BMI.
-This research was funded by the Health Foundation.
+Genetic studies in samples of unrelated individuals, or using genetic variants associated with adult BMI, may have overestimated the causal effects of a child’s own BMI.Funding:This research was funded by the Health Foundation.
 It is part of the HARVEST collaboration, supported by the Research Council of Norway.
 Individual co-author funding: the European Research Council, the South-Eastern Norway Regional Health Authority, the Research Council of Norway, Helse Vest, the Novo Nordisk Foundation, the University of Bergen, the South-Eastern Norway Regional Health Authority, the Trond Mohn Foundation, the Western Norway Regional Health Authority, the Norwegian Diabetes Association, the UK Medical Research Council.
 The Medical Research Council (MRC) and the University of Bristol support the MRC Integrative Epidemiology Unit.

 ## Introduction